vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- "If we finish this job, we get the original pay split among just us four.
 That's four times the original cut, fellas."
 		- "C'mon, Ezra-"
 		- "ONE.
 HUNDRED.
 THOUSAND.
 EACH.
 I can't do this without you guys.
 I'm not going to force you to.
 But get REAL.
 We need this money."
 	- Phones are important.
-They contain hideout sites.
+They contain hideout sites (The New List).
 		- "Everyone know where the next 'hot spot' is?"
 		- "Hey, uhh... about that."
 		- "What Joe?
 Do you not know where to meet up?"